• About

 Tracking macros seems like a lot of effort- why do people do it?
 I use macros, strength training, tracking body weight and measurements, and weekly photos to reach fitness goals.

 My macronutrient intake and weekly activity are the inputs.
 My weight, photos, and body measurements are the outputs.
-By monitoring both the inputs and outputs, you can reach different goals.
+By monitoring both the inputs and outputs, I can reach different goals.

 Think of it like tracking your monthly budget to reach financial goals.
 If you didn't have data to understand how much you were spending each month, it would be hard to set realistic goals and make changes.